 According to a study by the Federal Motor Carrier Safety Administration, which analyzed data from 24 large truck accidents in 17 states from 2001 to 2003, 9% of the accidents involved truck rollover.
 This study also revealed that, the majority of the time, the rollover event occurred because of truck driver error rather than the error of another driver or condition of the truck.
 In most cases, the truck driver caused the rollover by driving too fast for the particular situation—whether it was entering or exiting the interstate or carrying a particularly unstable load of cargo.

 Smaller vehicles, caught in the path of an out of control large truck, have little chance of withstanding the impact.
 When an 80,000-pound tractor trailer rolls over on a busy highway the amount of devastation can be severe.
 Rescue workers who approach the scene know that they will likely find catastrophic injuries and fatalities among the passenger vehicles.
 These trucking accidents usually bring about a flurry of personal injury and wrongful death claims.
 If you have been one of the survivors in such an accident, you will need the guidance and advice of an Alabama truck accident attorney.
-While you should carefully and thoughtfully evaluate an attorney before you hire them, the lawyers at Hollis Wright have decades of experience in handling truck accident cases.
+While you should carefully and thoughtfully evaluate an attorney before you hire them, the Birmingham truck accident lawyers at Hollis Wright have decades of experience in handling these types of cases.
 We will thoroughly investigate the accident and work to find out why the truck rolled over and caused the accident.
 We will fully explore all avenues of recovery on your behalf in an effort to maximize the compensation that you deserve and likely need to get your life back on track.

 An inexperienced truck driver is more likely to be involved in a rollover event than a seasoned professional who understands the forces involved when making sharp turns.
 Also, a novice truck driver is more likely to overreact when confronted with a dangerous situation that can lead to a rollover event.
 A knowledgeable truck rollover lawyer knows that most of these accidents are caused by the negligent operation of the commercial vehicle.
 The attorneys at Hollis Wright will work to find the exact causes and factors involved in an accident.
 Truck rollover accidents can be caused by many factors including: